teufel0369/CS4500_Project2/README.md

-# CS4500_Project2
+# CS4500_Project4
-Task was to build a strange game in JS with 5 day timelines (sprints).
+Task was to build a strange game which evolved into a strange experiment in JS with 5 day timelines.

-The game is more of a random walk simulation.
-However, it is a good demonstration on how to build dynamic elements in Javascript.
-In addition, there are a lot of great code examples in here on how to construct a grid, etc. in Javascript.
+There are 3 boards each with 100, 400, and 900 cells respectively.
+On each board, 5 red tiles will be used to simulate 5 random trials.
+Each tile will start in the lower left corner and then move independently and unaware of each other until each one reaches the upper right hand corner.
+The strange experiment will then graph the data along with an appropriate trendline.